ChiranjeeviNikhil/Ken-Barbie_Glam_Zone/README.md

-Here’s the updated README for your project, now called **Ken & Barbie Glow Zone**:
+Here’s the updated README for your project, now called **Ken & Barbie Glam Zone**:

 ---

-# Ken & Barbie Glow Zone
+# Ken & Barbie Glam Zone

-Welcome to **Ken & Barbie Glow Zone**, a playful photo-sharing platform where users can explore and upload Ken and Barbie-themed images.
+Welcome to **Ken & Barbie Glam Zone**, a playful photo-sharing platform where users can explore and upload Ken and Barbie-themed images.
 This is my first full-stack web application using HTML, CSS, JavaScript, Node.js, and MongoDB.

 ---